logickernel/agileflow/README.md

 - [Install the AgileFlow tool](#install) in your project.
 It is recommended to configure the necessary Deploy Keys in the CD/CI engine to automate the tagging and release processes.
 - [Create a release branch](#release-branches) using the product's current **MAJOR** and **MINOR** version numbers, e.g. `release/0.1`, `release/1.0`, `release/1.1`, etc.
 - [Create development branches](#development-branches) for contributors, following the naming conventions like `feat/*`, `fix/*`, `dev/*`, or `hotfix/*` to keep the code organized and ensure smooth merging.
-- [Version](#versioning) each contribution when there’s a merge into a release branch, with the patch number incremented based on the latest identifiable version in the branch.
+- [Create a new version](#versioning) every time there’s a merge into a release branch, incrementing the patch number based on the latest identifiable version in the branch.
 - **Create New Release Branches** for every **MAJOR** or **MINOR** version increment.
 After `v1.0.0`, ensure that any breaking change increments the **MAJOR** version.

 ![AgileFlow workflow example diagram](./media/diagram.jpg)